melihalan/git_assignment/README.md

 > d.
 Give me a step by step guide on how to add someone to your repository.

 In your repo, click settings, click collaborators on the left, click add people and send them an invite.

+> e.
+What is the difference between `git` and `GitHub`?

+git is a version control system, GitHub is a service provider to run git related tasks in the cloud and make collaboration easier with extra features.

+> f.
+What does `git diff` do?

+Show changes between different branches.